Government aid to alleviate the effects of the DANA: What are they and who can apply for them?

 2. Social protection measures

-In addition, social protection aid has been set up for workers suspended by companies that have had to stop their activities in the towns affected by the SWD, or have seen their activities severely damaged by the catastrophe even when they are not located in the affected towns.
+In addition, social protection aid has been set up for workers suspended by companies that have had to stop their activities in the towns affected by the DANA, or have seen their activities severely damaged by the catastrophe even when they are not located in the affected towns.
 The main ones are:

 • Improvement in the treatment of sick leave: Temporary incapacity processes initiated as a result of the DANA in the affected towns will be considered an accident at work, with no requirement for a prior minimum contribution period.
 Pensions for permanent disability, death and survivors' pensions resulting from the DANA in the affected towns will also be calculated as if they were the result of an accident at work.